findstructureintime/Time-Series-Analysis/Module_4_Granger_Causality/README.md

 [results_gcause_mat, results_gcause_fdr] = calculate_granger_causality(data_matrix, model_history_range);
 ```

 In the calculation, the function *calculate_granger_causality()* will first generate a set of likelihood estimation models for each time series contained in *data_matrix* iterating through history window durations from 1 to *model_history_range*.
-Then, a best estimation model will be chosen from this sec of candidate models using Akaike’s information criterion (AIC) (Akaike, 1974; Burnham & Anderson, 1998).
+Then, the best estimation model will be chosen from this set of candidate models using Akaike’s information criterion (AIC) (Akaike, 1974; Burnham & Anderson, 1998).
 In our sample case, we set the history window as 9 which is equivalent to 3 seconds since the sampling rate is 3HZ in the sample dataset.

 Then, the directional GC influence from one variable *X* to another *Y* is assessed by calculating the relative reduction in the likelihood of producing the particular history of time series of *Y* when the history of *X* is excluded, compared with the likelihood when all the available covariates are used in the prediction.
 The results are returned in the output *results_gcause_mat* which is a *N by N* matrix.
 In the result matrix, value at row *i* column *j* is the GC influence from jth variable to ith variable in the input *data_matrix*.